 To avoid penalties that would be disproportionate to the size of a campaign, total penalties will be capped at 15% of the greater of the amount raised or spent (based on the campaign's reporting or bank records or CFB staff's estimate).
-For example, CFB staff would recommend no more than \$1,500 in penalties against a campaign that both raised and spent \$10,000.
+For example, CFB staff would recommend no more than \$15,000 in penalties against a campaign that both raised and spent \$100,000.

-However, the 15% cap will not apply to campaigns that 1) received or will receive public funds, 2) filed no disclosure statements, or 3) submitted no bank statements.
+However, the 15% cap will not apply to campaigns that 1) received or will receive public funds, 2) filed no disclosure statements, 3) submitted no bank statements, or 4) have any violations involving fraud, misrepresentation, or submission of false information, or violations that are willful or the result of reckless disregard for the law.

-In addition, the 15% cap will not apply to the following violations: violations that involve fraud, misrepresentation, or submission of false information; violations that are willful or the result of reckless disregard for the law; exceeding the expenditure limit; converting campaign funds to a personal use; accepting and/or failing to report in-kind contributions arising from coordinated activity; or failing to respond or responding late to the initial documentation request ("IDR"), draft audit report ("DAR"), or other audit requests.
+In addition, the 15% cap will not apply to penalties associated with the following violations: exceeding the expenditure limit; converting campaign funds to a personal use; accepting and/or failure to report in-kind contributions arising from coordinated activity; or failure to respond or responding late to the initial documentation request ("IDR"), draft audit report ("DAR"), or other audit requests.

 When there are violations that are not eligible for the 15% cap, CFB staff will apply the 15% cap only to eligible violations.
-For example, in the case of a campaign that raised and spent \$10,000, if staff is alleging reporting violations and late response to the DAR, staff will cap the recommended penalties for the reporting violations at \$1,500 (15% of \$10,000) and recommend an additional penalty for the late response to the DAR.
+For example, in the case of a campaign that raised and spent \$100,000, if staff is alleging reporting violations and late response to the DAR, staff will cap the recommended penalties for the reporting violations at \$15,000 (15% of \$100,000) and recommend an additional penalty for the late response to the DAR.